moe-sani/hand_tracking/README.md

           z: 0.518125782185
           w: 0.719885873668

-the fact that which joint is calculated relative to which joint is given in the params.yaml file.
+the fact that which joint is calculated relative to which joint is given in the yaml file.

 ## 3. joint mapping node
+This part of the code is different for davinci and 3 finger tool

+    rosrun hand_tracking HFT_joint_mapping_davinci.py
-    rosrun hand_tracking HFT_joint_mapping.py
+    rosrun hand_tracking HFT_joint_mapping_3f.py

-this node is responsible for mapping the calculated joint angles to the davinci instrument
+this node is responsible for mapping the calculated joint angles to the instrument
 ### inputs:
-\joints_array
+\joints_array  comming from joint angle publisher

 ### outputs: